lucidrains/native-sparse-attention-pytorch/README.md

 ## Native Sparse Attention (wip)

-Implementation of the sparse attention pattern proposed by the Deepseek team in their "Native Sparse Attention" paper
+Implementation of the sparse attention pattern proposed by the Deepseek team in their [Native Sparse Attention](https://arxiv.org/abs/2502.11089) paper

 ## Citations